dzejkob1218/spotify-buddy/README.md

 ## Lyrics
-Spotify Buddy can display lyrics for every song as they're available on genius.com.
+Spotify Buddy can display lyrics for every song if they're available on genius.com.

 Unfortunately, the [preview site](https://dzejkob1219.pythonanywhere.com/) is currently being hosted for free, and has limited access to the web, so it can't access the genius.com API.